 (B) have demonstrated upon return demonstration to an RN, physician, or PA the performance of the task and the ability to teach the task; and

-(C) have been deemed competent by an RN, physician, or PA to train unlicensed personnel in these procedures.
+(C) have been deemed competent by an RN, physician, or PA, to train unlicensed personnel in these procedures.
 Documentation of competency to perform, train, and teach must be maintained in the employee's or contractor's file.
-Competency must be evaluated and documented by an RN, physician, or PA annually.
+Competency must be evaluated and documented annually by an RN, physician, or PA.

 (2) The minimum training program must include: